GoogleChrome/web.dev/src/site/content/en/how-to/files/how-to-drag-and-drop-files/index.md

 ## The classic way

-### Using the non-standard `DataTransferItem.webkitGetAsEntry()` method
+### Using the classic `DataTransferItem.getAsFile()` method

-The `DataTransferItem.webkitGetAsEntry()` method returns the drag data item's `FileSystemFileEntry` if the item is a file, and `FileSystemDirectoryEntry` if the item is a directory.
-While you can read the file or directory, there is no way to write back to them.
-This method has the disadvantage that is not on the standards track, but has the advantage that it supports directories.
+The `DataTransferItem.getAsFile()` method returns the drag data item's `File` object.
+If the item is not a file, this method returns `null`.
+While you can read the file, there is no way to write back to it.
+This method has the disadvantage that it does not support directories.

-{% BrowserCompat 'api.DataTransferItem.webkitGetAsEntry' %}
+{% BrowserCompat 'api.DataTransferItem.getAsFile' %}

-## Progressively enhanced drag and drop
+## Progressive enhancement

 The snippet below uses the modern File System Access API's `DataTransferItem.getAsFileSystemHandle()` method when it is supported, then falls back to the